stfxecutables/df-analyze/README.md

 target variable.

+## Dataset Size

+Let $p$ be the number of features, and $n$ be the number of samples in the tabular data.
+Consider the following very rough categories:

+- **FAST**: $p$ less than 60, $n$ less than 15 000
+- **MODERATE**: $n$ less than 30 000, and not in FAST
+- **SLOW**: $n$ greater than 30 000

+Datasets in the **FAST** category are highly likely be completely analyzed, with all `df-analyze` options (e.g. all classifiers/regressors, and all feature selection possibilities) in under two hours on a compute cluster.

+Datasets in the **MODERATE** category *should* finish in under 24 hours (the typical time limit on most Canadian research clusters), but certain estimators (e.g. `mlp`, `lgbm`) may cause problems here.
+Wrapper-based selection may also interact badly with some datasets.

+Datasets in the **SLOW** category should probably be considered computationally intractable for `df-analyze`, and are likely to be unable to complete in under 24 hours.
+These datasets *might* complete, however, if the following conditions are met:

+- only 2-3 models (NOT including the `mlp`) are used, AND
+- $p$ is less than 20, AND
+- wrapper-based feature selection is not used

-## Data Types
+## Inappropriate Data

 `df-anaylze` currently cannot handle:

-- time-series or sequence data where the task is *forecasting*,
+- **time-series or sequence data**, especially where the task is *forecasting*,
-  - i.e. where the target variable is either a categorical or continuous variable that represents some subsequent or future state of a sequence of samples in the training data
+  - When the target variable is either a categorical or continuous variable that represents some subsequent or future state of a sequence of samples in the training data
+  - naive k-fold splitting is [completely invalid](https://stats.stackexchange.com/a/14109) when the task is forecasting, and k-fold is the basis of most of the main analyses in `df-analyze`

+- **spatially autocorrelated** or **autocorrelated data** in general
+  - This is just a generalization case of above, but the problem is the same: k-fold is [the similarity of samples that are close in space is not accounted for in splitting](https://arxiv.org/abs/2005.14263)

-- unencoded text data / natural language processing (NLP) tasks
+- **unencoded text data / natural language processing (NLP) data**
-  - e.g. data where a sample feature is a collection of words, like a sentence (as this counts as sequence data)
+  - This includes data where a sample feature is a collection of words, like a sentence
-  - data where each sample of each feature is a single word, with implied ordering among features (e.g. the data is sentences, and feature1 is word1, feature2 is word2, and so on, with longer sentences getting a special padding token, e.g. short sentences become "[PAD]", "[PAD]", ..., "[PAD]", and long sentences are truncated)
+  - This also includes data where each sample of each feature is a single word, with implied ordering among features (e.g. the data is sentences, and feature1 is word1, feature2 is word2, and so on, with longer sentences getting a special padding token, e.g. short sentences become "[PAD]", "[PAD]", ..., "[PAD]", and long sentences are truncated)

+- **image data** (e.g. computer vision prediction tasks)
+  - These datasets not only almost universally fall into the **SLOW** class, but years of research and experience have shown that deep neural network models like Transformers or Convolutional Neural Networks are needed to correctly handle this kind of data.
+Classic ML models simply are not capable here.

+## Inappropriate Tasks

 - unsupervised tasks (e.g. clustering, representation learning, dimension reduction)